 The Health app, which comes installed in all iPhones, is available to Providence Health & Services, Kadlec Regional Medical Center and Swedish patients with an iPhone running iOS 11.3 or later.

 How do I access my health records on the iPhone Health app?

 Setup is simple.
-Getting your health records into your iPhone is as easy as going to the Health Records section of the Health app, searching for Providence Health & Services or Kadlec, and then logging in with your existing MyChart or K-Chart credentials.
+Getting your health records into your iPhone is as easy as going to the Health Records section of the Health app, searching for Providence Health & Services, Kadlec or Swedish, and then logging in with your existing MyChart or K-Chart credentials.
 After you log in to the Health app once, your health records will start to appear and you will be notified when new records are ready to view.
 Your health record data is kept secure, because it is encrypted and protected with the passcode on your iPhone.

 As more patients gain easier access to their medical records, that health information combined with patient-generated data from their device will enable patients to provide their care providers with a more holistic view of their health, strengthening the provider-patient relationship.